 Even their neighbors felt sorry for the Spartan slaves.
 In Athens, they had a saying: “In Sparta, the freeman is more a freeman than anywhere else in the world, and the slave more a slave.”

 The worst torture that Spartan slaves endured, however, was undoubtedly the Krypteia.

 The Krypteia (which can refer both to the group in question and the acts that they carried out) was a state program that, at any moment and without the slightest warning, could have a helot slave jumped by a group of young Spartan men and stabbed to death.

 The best and brightest Spartan boys would become part of the Krypteia as they were on the verge of becoming men.
 To train them for warfare, they would be given daggers and a few essential supplies, then ordered to murder helots at will.

 They would sneak along roads and into fields, often in the countryside and often at night, and pounce on unsuspecting helots.
 Whenever they could, they would target the biggest and the strongest among them.
-It didn’t matter if they’d been loyal or if they’d done anything wrong – whoever they were, they would be hunted down, cut to shreds, and brutally killed.
+It didn’t matter if they were loyal or if they had done anything wrong – whoever they were, they would be hunted down, cut to shreds, and brutally killed.

 A Proud Spartan Tradition

 The famous Athenian writer Plutarch called the Krypteia an “injustice” and struggled with the reality that Lycurgus, a Spartan leader that he respected, had spearheaded such a barbaric ritual.